elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_05.md

 Before diving into how to assign PIDs to the training materials, we would like to show you two examples of how organisations are approaching this in practice.

-### 1. Unique DOI combined with ORCID for each event in a community
+### 1. Assigning a unique DOI combined with ORCID for each event in a community
 [Australian BioCommons](https://www.biocommons.org.au/) supports Australian life science communities by providing bioinformatics and bioscience data infrastructures, services and training.
 At Australian Biocommons training materials from webinars and workshops are shared via a dedicated [Zenodo community](https://zenodo.org/communities/australianbiocommons-training/).
 The BioCommons chose to use Zenodo to share training materials because they don’t have a repository of our own and Zenodo has established ways of managing metadata, DOIs and versioning.
 It is also widely used in the scientific community.

 For each event, a Zenodo record is created that includes detailed metadata, new training materials and links to previous materials that were reused as part of the training (Figure 1).